 A day that debuted with a bold sun, with a stroll to Kuang Si Falls, the beautiful waterfall a few miles from Luang Prabang and a playful butterfly play, which we talked about here, quickly exhausted our resting reserves.
-We went back on our feet with an hour’s sleep and soon we were looking for a cruise on Mekong, with direct views of the sunset.
+We went back on our feet with an hour’s sleep and soon we were looking for a cruise on Mekong, with direct views of the sunset and waiting for Songkran – Lao New Year.
 As the ship was leaving the port at 5 PM, I had enough time for a massage.
 The travel agency where we were had such a salon, but the hardest part was to convince my husband to abandon himself to a Laotian woman and try a foot massage for just $ 6 🙂 Just when I was glad that he accepted and I was admiring him lying on the bed waiting for the moment of relaxation and the girl with soft hands, from the next room appeared a pretty solid man, ready to take his role seriously 🙂 I was lucky, but for him it was more relaxing that for an hour he could play the phone quietly than the massage itself, and his conclusion was: a little bit painful.
 Really?
 It’s just a massage 🙂

 A few minutes later we were on the boat, ready to discover Mekong.
 We took this cruise without knowing much about the program, so we woke up with a fabulous dinner with Laotian traditional dances and songs, played by some young people who were not more than 16 years old, a pleasurable time for the tourists.